Traveling with Food Allergies: A Participatory Design Project

 Blue stickies = steps taken on the journey to the goal

-After our participant left, the team used findings from the co-design session to create design requirements and key tasks for our solution to address.
+Our team used findings from the co-design session to create design requirements and key tasks for our solution to address.

 The solution must...

-Translate between English and many other languages
+Translate between many languages

 Communicate allergies to restaurant staff